LanternYing/WSRec/AMF/readme.txt

 This source code in "AMF_m/" directory is developed by jimzhu@GitHub, 2014/2/5.

-Probabilistic Matrix Factorization (PMF) approach is implemented with Matlab.
+Adaptive Matrix Factorization (AMF) approach is implemented with Matlab.

 The source code is provided under "src" folder.
 You can directly run the provided Matlab scripts "run_rt.m" and "run_tp.m".